URBAN CINEFILE - THE EDITORIAL TEAM

 Louise was previously a professional solo singer for 14 years (as Margaret Keller), a children’s television hostess and model.
 A regular on Brian Henderson’s Bandstand, Barry Crocker’s Sound of Music, Graham Kennedy’s IMT and the Mike Walsh Show, career highlights include entertaining Australian and American troops in Vietnam, singing at the Opera House and Sydney Entertainment Centre with Tommy Tycho’s orchestra, a 2-year stint singing with the John Ferguson Big Band, plus concert and club appearances around Australia.

 Margaret Louise Keller was born in Kanpur, India and educated in Elisabethville in the French-speaking Belgian Congo in Africa, of Austrian and Australian parents.
 She is both an Austrian and an Australian citizen.
-She recently completed her autobiography and has recently completed a memoir of a well known Australian fashionista.
+She recently completed her memoir.

 Andrew L. Urban & Louise Keller present 2005 Urban